pmgowtham2000/Credit-Card-Scrapper/README.md

 It sends the text to the Gemini API to extract credit card details It parses the response and saves the extracted information in JSON format

-To use this script:
+# How to use:

-1. First, make sure you have the necessary packages installed: pip install PyPDF2 google-generativeai
+1. First, make sure you have the necessary packages installed from requirements.txt file

-3. Set up your Gemini API key as an environment variable in he "XX..XX" space provided in the code
+2. Set up your Gemini API key as an environment variable in he "XX..XX" space provided in the code

 Run the script with your PDF file path.

-The script will:
+# Result

 Extract all text from the PDF